 Fall Camping Gear List

-Packing for camping in the fall is a little different from packing for other seasons.
-Here are a few things you’ll need to make sure you have a great time even if you happen to have some cold nights.
+Packing for camping in the fall is a little different from packing for other seasons and it’s essential to have the right gear.
+Here are a few things you’ll need to make sure you have a great time even if you happen to have chilly days or cold nights.

 Heavy Duty Sleeping Bag